ubuntu-mate/ubuntu-mate.org/_posts/2014-08-28-ubuntu-mate-beta1.md

 ---
 layout: blog-post
+class: blog
-title: Ubuntu MATE Beta1
+title: Ubuntu MATE Beta 1
-permalink: ubuntu-mate-beta1
+permalink: /blog/ubuntu-mate-beta1
 category: dev
 author: Martin Wimpress
 lang: en
 ---

-Ubuntu MATE Beta1 is released and represents a big step forward compared to Alpha2, not least because Ubuntu MATE is now sporting new themes and artwork to give it a distinctive look.
+Ubuntu MATE Beta 1 is released and represents a big step forward compared to Alpha2, not least because Ubuntu MATE is now sporting new themes and artwork to give it a distinctive look.
 A number of bugs have also been fixed along the way and a few new ones have been introduced, **so make sure you read the release notes below**.

-## What changed since Alpha2?
+## What changed since Alpha 2?

-Mostly Beta1 has been focused on adding artwork to give Ubuntu MATE its own identity but improvements have been made and some bugs have been fixed too.
+Mostly Beta 1 has been focused on adding artwork to give Ubuntu MATE its own identity but improvements have been made and some bugs have been fixed too.